{{ghost_head}}

 2 min read

-Court finds Vodafone misled customers with FibreX ads
+Court finds Vodafone misled FibreX customers

 FibreX is the name used by Vodafone to sell services on its HFC (hybrid fibre-coax) network.
 The network operates in parts of Wellington and Christchurch as well as on the Kapti Coast.